-We’ll absolutely need to know just a few things:
+We'll only need to know a few things:

 - Is the stone going to be a single or a double?
 That is, is it covering one cemetery space or two spaces?
 If two people are not being cremated, the answer is always two spots, meaning a double.
 If there is only one person, it will most likely be a single.
 If there are two people, and they are both cremated, it could go either way - some cemeteries allow two cremated individuals per plot.
 It all comes down to this: do you own one plot or two?

 - What cemetery will we be putting this in?

 That's it!
 We can walk you through the rest when you come in.
 It's not required, but we do suggest you read through the rest of the FAQ so you don't feel overwhelmed during your consultation with one of our experts.